My First Cashbox

 - A working Internet connection (please see Network Requirements)

-- An active PosDealer account (either by registration or by invitation through your PosCreator) at the fiskaltrust.Portal (Sandbox)
+- An active PosDealer account (either by registration or by invitation through your PosCreator) at the fiskaltrust.Portal (Sandbox).
+Then, as a PosDealer, you can check

 - A system meeting the hardware and software requirements (in this tutorial we focus on rollouts on Windows)